UNVR vs UNVR Pro vs UNVR G2: Which UniFi NVR Should You Buy in 2026?

 Retention depends on resolution, bitrate, frame rate, and motion vs. continuous recording.
 As a rough guideline with 4K cameras at 15 fps (~40-60 GB/day per camera):

-For surveillance setups that require both long retention and fast playback, RAID 10 in the UNVR Pro is well suited.
-For capacity-focused deployments where maximum retention matters most, RAID 5 is the practical choice.
+For surveillance setups that require both long retention and fast playback, RAID 10 across the UNVR Pro's seven bays provides a good balance of speed, capacity, and automatic failover.
+For capacity-focused deployments where maximum retention matters most, RAID 5 is the practical choice on either model.

 Should you buy the UNVR Pro for future proofing?

-The UNVR Pro is the better choice if you need long-term retention (60+ days) or RAID 10 redundancy, but strictly for camera count, you can now stack multiple standard UNVRs.
+The UNVR Pro is the better choice if you need long-term retention (60+ days) or want more RAID 10 capacity across seven bays.
+Both models support RAID 10, but the Pro's extra bays give you considerably more usable space in that configuration.

-• Buy the UNVR Pro if: You need storage density (24 cameras in 2U), RAID 10 performance for high-bitrate playback, or 60-90 day retention with RAID protection.
+- Buy the UNVR Pro if: You need storage density (24 cameras in 2U), higher RAID 10 capacity for long-retention high-bitrate playback, or 60-90 day retention with RAID protection.

 Pro Tip: 50+ Cameras